-Scopes 1 and 2 Scope 3 FY2030 Medium-term Target 50% reduction in GHG emissions (FY2020 baseline) Contribute to carbon recycling and the realization FY2050 Long-term Target Net zero GHG emissions of a decarbonized society through 'recirculation' and 'reduction'
+Scopes 1 and 2 FY2030 Medium-term Target 50% reduction in GHG emissions (FY2020 baseline) FY2050 Long-term Target Net zero GHG emissions

-- Our FY2030 medium-term target for Scope 1 and 2 will be achieved through internal endeavors in our offices in Japan and by collaborating with clients, partners, and suppliers on our domestic and international construction sites. - We will cooperate with all stakeholders to reduce GHG emissions in Scope 3, contributing to carbon-recycling and the realization of a decarbonized society by optimizing the social implementation of innovative technology. - GHG emission reduction plans will be regularly reviewed according to technological developments, economic conditions, and policy/institutional support.
+- by collaborating with clients, partners, and suppliers on our domestic and international construction sites. - realization of a decarbonized society by optimizing the social implementation of innovative technology. - GHG emission reduction plans will be regularly reviewed according to technological developments, economic conditions, and policy/institutional support.